Ashrockzzz2003/Cricket_Best_11_Prediction/README.md

 # World Cup Best-XI Selection with ML

-- This project is an attempt to use regression to predict the best XI players for the 2023 Cricket World Cup given a team and an opponent.
+- This project is an attempt to use ideas of ML to predict the best XI players for the 2023 Cricket World Cup given a team and an opponent.
 - The data used for this project is ODI records of players from 2023 Cricket World Cup.
 - The data was gathered from [ESPN Cricinfo](https://www.espncricinfo.com/) using web scraping.